 - Dealing with a variety of court applications arising in a complex administration dealing with the sale of land.

-Susan deals with all aspects of administrations, receiverships, company voluntary arrangements, and liquidations including all associated court work.
+Susan deals with all aspects of administrations, receiverships, company voluntary arrangements, and liquidations including all associated court work whether that court work is done remotely by video link or in person.

 In bankruptcy Susan has acted on many applications to set aside statutory demands as well as defending applications for bankruptcy, acting for creditors, debtors and trustees in bankruptcy in relation to bankruptcy petitions, and individual voluntary arrangements.
 Most recently Susan acted to save a property developer from bankruptcy on an alleged director’s guarantee.
 Susan undertakes heavy insolvency cases of some complexity.
 In addition, she advises and appears for company directors in company director’s disqualification proceedings also of some complexity.